Kabumm007/mathtrainer/README.md

 # Sudoku

-This is a progressive web app templat which is going to be developed into a sudoku game, that can run on Windows, OSX, Linux, Android and IPhone.
+This is a progressive web app templat that can run on Windows, OSX, Linux, Android and IPhone.
-Currently it is a multiplication trainer but I am working on changing it into a sudoku game.
+It is a multiplication trainer.

 ## Table of Contents